dmsosa/portfolio/README.md

 # What is this? ![readmeLogo](https://github.com/user-attachments/assets/952cd8c9-7c15-41b7-9da0-a83186991296)

-## Answer: This is a React + TypeScript + Vite project, in which I created my personal portfolio and also added blog functionality to allow users to register and read my articles.
+> Answer: This is a React + TypeScript + Vite project, in which I created my personal portfolio and also added blog codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://realworld.io/) spec and API.

+This project was created to demonstrate a fully fledged fullstack application built with **React / Vite + TypeScript / Node.js / MongoDB** including CRUD operations, authentication, routing, pagination, and more.

 This README provides the minimal steps to get this working in your machine.